GabeStah/Airbrake.io/Copy/Language Page Rewrites/PHP/text.md

 # PHP Exception Handling

 The `Airbrake-PHP` library quickly and easily integrates into any PHP project, giving you and your team access to real-time error monitoring and reports throughout your application's entire life cycle.
 With automatic, instantaneous error and exception notifications at your fingertips, you'll be constantly aware of your application's health, including any issues that may arise.
-Best of all, with `Airbrake.io's` robust web dashboard cataloging every error event that occurs, you and your team can immediately dive into the exact details of what went wrong, making it easy to quickly recognize and resolve problems.
+Best of all, with `Airbrake's` robust web dashboard cataloging every error event that occurs, you and your team can immediately dive into the exact details of what went wrong, making it easy to quickly recognize and resolve problems.

 `Airbrake-PHP` supports easy installation via the popular `Composer` dependency manager for PHP so you'll be up and running in just a few minutes.
 While `Airbrake-PHP` works great out of the box for all manner of PHP applications, it also supports integration with many other popular frameworks and libraries such as `Laravel`, `Symfony`, `CakePHP`, and `Monolog` through powerful community-created packages.
-Check out all the great features `Airbrake-PHP` has to offer and get started with powerful, robust error management using `Airbrake.io` today!
+Check out all the great features `Airbrake-PHP` has to offer and get started with powerful, robust error management using `Airbrake` today!

 ## Features

 `Airbrake-PHP` is packed with PHP-centric features designed with the PHP developer in mind.
-Whether you're creating a plain PHP project or using a powerful framework like `CakePHP`, `Symfony`, or `Laravel`, `Airbrake-PHP` offers seamless integration so your team can receive immediate error reports through the `Airbrake.io` dashboard.
-Beyond frameworks, all `Airbrake.io` projects can be easily integrated with popular outside services such as `GitHub`, `Trello`, `Slack`, `JIRA`, and many more, providing your organization with up-to-date alerts the moment something goes wrong with your application.
+Whether you're creating a plain PHP project or using a powerful framework like `CakePHP`, `Symfony`, or `Laravel`, `Airbrake-PHP` offers seamless integration so your team can receive immediate error reports through the `Airbrake` dashboard.
+Beyond frameworks, all `Airbrake` projects can be easily integrated with popular outside services such as `GitHub`, `Trello`, `Slack`, `JIRA`, and many more, providing your organization with up-to-date alerts the moment something goes wrong with your application.

 Have a glance at just a handful of the great features below or head over to the full [documentation](https://github.com/airbrake/phpbrake) to find out everything `Airbrake-PHP` has on offer for your next PHP application!

 ### Extensive Framework Support

 While `Airbrake-PHP` can easily be used with every plain PHP application, it can also be quickly integrated with some of the most popular PHP frameworks on the market, including [Laravel](#integrating-with-laravel), [Symfony](#integrating-with-symfony), and [CakePHP](#integrating-with-cakephp).
 In just a matter of minutes you'll have `Airbrake-PHP` running alongside your existing framework-based PHP applications.
-This ensures that all exceptions are automatically and immediately reported through the `Airbrake.io` dashboard with very little code or configuration requirements.
+This ensures that all exceptions are automatically and immediately reported through the `Airbrake` dashboard with very little code or configuration requirements.
 However, if you need to make adjustments to the default settings, `Airbrake-PHP` comes with an in-depth [configuration API](https://github.com/airbrake/phpbrake#extra-configuration-options) that lets you tweak the library to just what you need.

 ### Unlimited Custom Parameters